emidiovaleretto/covid-19-webapp-ms2-project/README.md

 ### Features Visiable across the page

-* Navbar: a virus image followed by a COVID-19 text logo, a link to the API Json file and a lightbulb icon where the users can interact with the background, through Javascript, changing the its color to light or dark.
+* **Navbar**: a virus image followed by a COVID-19 text logo, a link to the API Json file and a lightbulb icon where the users can interact with the background, through Javascript, changing the its color to light or dark.

 <details><summary>Screenshot - Desktop</summary>
     <img src="./documents/readme-images/screenshot-desktop.gif" alt="Desktop Screenshot">